 py-spy and Linux perf tools.
-It assumes you have a working SUNK deployment with an active Slurm job to profile.
+Profiling helps you identify performance bottlenecks in CPU usage, function calls, and native code so you can optimize your application.
+The guidance is aimed at developers and operators who already have a working SUNK deployment with an active Slurm job to profile.

 SUNK compute Pods already have the SYS_PTRACE capability, so profilers can attach to processes without additional Pod configuration.